ScottLogic/blog/_posts/2025-11-07-ai-in-mental-health-services.markdown

 Perhaps it is time we welcomed a little *"artificially intelligent"* love into our lives.

-In a world where so many people feel unseen, unheard, and unsupported, therapy offers a vital anchor - a voice that says, *"I've got you"*.

-Now, AI softly echoes back: *"I've got us"*.

-Perhaps it is time we welcomed a little *"artificially intelligent"* love into our lives.

 ## References

 Abrams, Z. (2025, March 12). *Using generic AI chatbots for mental health support: A dangerous trend.* APA Services. https://www.apaservices.org/practice/business/technology/artificial-intelligence-chatbots-therapists